 This course is an introduction to effective communication in the most common genres of professional and technical writing and speech.
-You will learn the processes involved in planning, composing, and delivering of technical communication for a variety of audiences and rhetorical contexts.
+You will learn the processes involved in planning, composing, and delivering of technical communication for a variety of audiences and rhetorical contexts, with particular emphasis on the workplace environment.
 Guided practice and peer review will assist you in developing expertise in visual, electronic, print, and face-to-face communication.